Tristan und Isolde Programme Notes

 Finally, a note on the structural element in the music and how it relates to the drama.
 The tense battling string lines of the overture (perhaps representing Mars’s war), return at the end of Act V transfigured into major majesty, just as we were told they would be in the Prologue by Minerva.
 There are a number of little details like this which provide musico-dramatic continuity throughout the piece.
 These are very forward looking ways of thinking about musical construction for the time Rameau was writing in, especially if one compares Handel or Vivaldi, his direct contemporaries as opera composers.
 It is yet one more thing to marvel at in this sublime masterpiece, which has been a joy to work on for all of us.

-A list of 100 operas off the top of my head that I would love to direct.
-I’m sure there are others that I’ve forgotten, but these ones jump out at me!
+A list of 108 operas that I would love to direct.
+I’m sure there are others that I’ve forgotten to list, but these ones jump out at me!
 From it you get the gist of where my principal interests are, even if the specific piece isn’t listed here - German, Slavic, and French repertoire, 18th and early 20th century, with a few pieces from other places and times as well (Bel Canto, late Verdi, some British and American operas etc.).
 Overall, my favourite opera composers are: Mozart, Strauss, Janacek, Rameau, and Schoeck.
 As you will see as you read down the list, a lot of my favourites are somewhat off the beaten track, alongside the evergreen masterpieces that are staged more often.
 Most are pieces that are superb musically and dramatically, others are simply wondrous scores, that need a bit of careful thought and love on the dramaturgical side!
 I have also devised several shows using music that I love, and another interest is staging and developing new work and helping composers and librettists find a shape for their projects - obviously I can’t list as yet uncomposed works here!

 Semi staging, full staging, scenes etc. I would jump at the chance to work on any of these. :) The order is vaguely by period and region, not preference!
 (I’ll update it regularly as I think of more).